avishkaherath/TO_July2025/30_MHz_Fractional_N_PLL/doc/source/validation.rst

-Validation  of the Amazing Design
+Validation of the Design
 #################################

-Document the measurement results here.
+Measurement results await.